 5. Cover your Bases

-To cover your bases in baseball is to make sure there are players in the fielding team watching and guarding all the bases in the baseball diamond so that the ball can be passed quickly to someone who is on the base, so the runners can be caught out.
+To cover your bases in baseball is to make sure there are players on the fielding team watching and guarding all the bases in the baseball diamond so that the ball can be passed quickly to someone who is on the base, so the runners can be caught out.
 Outside of baseball, we use the term to refer to the need to be ready for all contingencies.
-For example, someone might take extra conservative measures to provide back up plans in case their first plan fails.
+For example, someone might take extra conservative measures to provide backup plans in case their first plan fails.
 Here, they are just doing it to “cover their bases” rather than because it’s absolutely necessary.

 6. Throw a Curveball

 In baseball, a curveball is an especially difficult ball to hit.
 The ball curves – often very late – and can catch the batter off guard.
 Outside of baseball, to throw a curveball is to catch someone off guard.
 It’s used in any context and even other sports where something happens that changes the plan or acts as a surprising obstacle to success.

 A doubleheader is a term used in baseball when two big games are played in one day.
 Often, these games are played by the same players or teams.
 It’s also a term used in other sports such as football.
 In real life, we will consider a doubleheader anything that is a too big consequential activity in a row, such as going to two job interviews one after the other.

 In baseball, when you’re “down to the last out”, it means you’ve got no more chances – the next person who gets out will be the last, and your innings will end.
 Outside of baseball, it’s a similar idea: you’re down to your last chance.
 You might use this in gambling, for example, when you’re down to your last few dollars and only have one more shot at winning.
 Similarly, a judge might say this in a courtroom when dismissing a case but warning the culprit they have no more chances.